Veritiv (VRTV) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the distributor of packaging and printing supplies had lost 9.32% over the past month.
-This has lagged the Basic Materials sector's gain of 7.22% and the S&P 500's gain of 2.18% in that time.
+Heading into today, shares of the distributor of packaging and printing supplies had lost 8.71% over the past month, lagging the Basic Materials sector's gain of 8.62% and the S&P 500's gain of 4.57% in that time.

-Veritiv will be looking to display strength as it nears its next earnings release.
+Investors will be hoping for strength from Veritiv as it approaches its next earnings release.
 In that report, analysts expect Veritiv to post earnings of $5.44 per share.
 This would mark year-over-year growth of 48.23%.

-It is also important to note the recent changes to analyst estimates for Veritiv.
+Investors might also notice recent changes to analyst estimates for Veritiv.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Veritiv currently has a Zacks Rank of #1 (Strong Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Veritiv is currently sporting a Zacks Rank of #1 (Strong Buy).

-Digging into valuation, Veritiv currently has a Forward P/E ratio of 7.21.
-For comparison, its industry has an average Forward P/E of 7.21, which means Veritiv is trading at a no noticeable deviation to the group.
+Investors should also note Veritiv's current valuation metrics, including its Forward P/E ratio of 6.96.
+This valuation marks a no noticeable deviation compared to its industry's average Forward P/E of 6.96.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.